ochristopher/timeformat/README.md

 # Timeformat

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/timeformat`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the time format gem! this gem is created to help format simple datetime string ( 2015-06-15 08:57:09 UTC) in to readable date and time format.
+WIP(work in progress)

 ## Installation